Kajmak

 Health Benefits

-- Rich source of milk fat-soluble vitamins A and D essential for bone and immune health
+- Rich source of fat-soluble vitamins (A, D, E) crucial for vision and immune function

-- Contains butyric acid, a short-chain fatty acid with potential anti-inflammatory properties
+- Contains butyric acid, a short-chain fatty acid with potential benefits for digestive health

-- Contains conjugated linoleic acid (CLA) in grass-fed dairy variants, linked to potential metabolic benefits
+- Contains conjugated linoleic acid (CLA) from grass-fed milk, linked to various health benefits

 Buying Guide